serhmarch/modbuspy/doc/pages/03_server_guide.md

 - Clean up connections on error

 ### 2. Thread Safety
-- modbuspy is not thread-safe
+- libmodbuspy is not thread-safe
 - Use async implementation for concurrent operations
 - Or use separate port instances per thread